Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## ∆Ė (N Digits of Euler's Number (e) / Sympy Evaluate)

-Get the first n digits of Eulter's number (e) / evaluate an expression as sympy
+Get the first n digits of Euler's number (e) / evaluate an expression as sympy

 ### Overloads